derwells/multithreaded-fileserver/docs/pg_2_execution.md

         -# Release *global read.txt file lock*

 # Empty Thread
+All empty actions are encapsulated in `worker_empty()`.
+Before the critical section begins, the thread arguments are typecasted into an `args_t` pointer.
+After the critical section, the thread arguments are freed except for `out_lock` (see \ref pg_nonblocking "non-blocking master").

+## Critical section
 The critical section is bounded by `args_t.in_lock` and `args_t.out_lock` (see lines !!!).
 A detailed explanation can be found in \ref pg_synchronization "synchronization".
 Below are the steps taken by the worker thread in executing an empty command.
 1. The file-to-be-read is accessed using a `FILE` pointer `from_file`.
 The filepath is passed using the thread arguments.
 We use `r_simulate_access()` to introduce the specified delay.
 2. Check if the `from_file` exists